• Home

 But otherwise, go for it.
 Mindfully.

 Yeah, yeah, yeah.
 I know.
 It’s not so simple.
-This photo is partially a sarcastic joke.
-But only partially.

 If you’ve got these tendencies, savor them as much as you can.
 Stop thinking you’re supposed to be smelling the roses when you know that planting and managing the garden is what really makes you happy.